raganwald/raganwald.github.com/_posts/2016-09-25-avian-technology.md

 "Then tell me: What do you think about Rijkert?
 Be as specific as possible."
 I felt a yawning chasm open up under my feet, and my sixth, seventh, and eighth senses were all screaming that this question was a trap.

 I took a long sip from my water to buy myself time, composed my emotions, and decided, as usual, to be truthful.
 But Rijkert's story was far from simple.

-### lemond
+Before answering, I cast my mind back over Rijkert's history with the company.

+---

+## LeMond

 LeMond was an interesting company.
 It made software tools for businesses and other organizations, and it had survived, even thrived, as several waves of technology had washed over the business computing industry.

 LeMond had been formed by two college roommates.
 They had been taught that businesses used IBM and DEC hardware, but in the university everyone used Unix, and programmers seemed to vastly prefer working in "The Unix Style."

-Unix was clearly inferior for business processing purposes, but LeMond's founders mixed a little idealism, with a dash of "If programmers are more productive, businesses will buy it," topped with "We want to play with this stuff, so let's try it and see if we can make a go of a company."
+The marketplace seemed to feel that Unix was inferior for business processing purposes, but LeMond's founders mixed a little idealism with a dash of "If programmers are more productive, businesses will buy it," and topped it all off with, "We want to play with this stuff, so let's try it and see if we can make a go of a company."

-As things worked out, minicomputers running Unix were becoming a thing, and LeMond did well making software for business processing, called "Business Components."
-Programmers writing software for minicomputers would integrate LeMond's "business components" into their code and save themselves some time and trouble.
+As things worked out, minicomputers running Unix became a small but significant thing, and LeMond did well making something called "Business Components" for businesses writing their own in-house software.
 Rijkert was one of LeMond's first hires, and he quickly earned a reputation for turning assignments around very, very quickly.

-Then the IBM PC arrived, and LeMond had its first real test of maturity as a company.
+Things went well for quite a while, until the IBM PC arrived, and LeMond had its first real test of maturity as a company.
 Their existing customers were all very happy with their Unix systems, and most of the software they were running would not run on a PC: It was either too big and sophisticated, or was multi-user.

 Serious businesses considered the PC a toy, even if it was backed by IBM.
 Oh sure, businesses bought a few PCs, and paid analysts for case studies and white papers, and somebody would be assigned to write up a report about the opportunities and costs of adopting PC technology.
 But absolutely none of LeMond's customers were asking LeMond to write PC software.

 So they didn't.
 They carried on working on a long list of features and enhancements dictated by perfectly rational win/loss marketing analysis, feedback from customers, and the dictates of industry analysts.

-### rijkert byrd
+### rijkert 's pc

 But a funny thing happened.
 Rijkert bought an IBM-PC.
 I don't know the story behind it, maybe it was for playing with "Flight Simulator," or maybe there was a thought that a PC could support "Unix on the Desktop."
 But however it came to be, Rijkert had a PC and actually set it up in the office.